practicaldsc/fa24/syllabus.md

 ### Regrade Requests

-Most homework are entirely autograded, but some questions are manually graded.
+Most homeworks are entirely autograded, but some questions are manually graded.
 If you feel that there in an error in the autograder or that the manual grader has made a mistake, you may submit a regrade request within **three days** of the grades being released.
 If you do not submit a regrade request